International status and usage of the euro

-The international status and usage of the euro has grown since its launch in 1999.
-When the euro formally replaced 12 currencies on 1 January 2002, it inherited their use in territories such as Montenegro and replaced minor currencies tied to the pre-euro currencies, such as in Monaco.
-Four small states have been given a formal right to use the euro, and to mint their own coins, but all other usage outside the eurozone (the EU states who have adopted the euro) has been unofficial.
+The euro, which is the currency of the European Union member states in the eurozone, has been used internationally since its launch in 1999.
+On 1 January 2002, when the currency formally replaced 12 currencies of the original eurozone states, its usage was inherited in territories such as Montenegro which had used pre-euro currencies, while other minor currencies tied to pre-euro currencies were also replaced by the euro, such as in Monaco.
+Four small states have been given a formal right to use the euro, and to mint their own coins, but all other usage outside the eurozone has been unofficial.
 With or without an agreement, these countries, unlike those in the eurozone, do not participate in the European Central Bank or the Eurogroup.

-Its international usage has also grown as a trading currency, acting as an economic or political alternative to using the United States dollar.
-Its increasing usage in this sense has led to its becoming the only significant challenger to the U.S. dollar as the world's main reserve currency.
+Its growing use in this regard has led to its becoming the only significant challenger to the U.S. dollar as the world's main reserve currency.

 International adoption

 Sovereign states

 Several European microstates outside the EU have adopted the euro as their currency.
 For EU sanctioning of this adoption, a monetary agreement must be concluded.
-Prior to the launch of the euro, agreements were reached with Monaco, San Marino, and Vatican City by EU member states (Italy in the case of San Marino and Vatican City, and France in the case of Monaco) allowing them to use the euro and mint a limited amount of euro coins (with their own national symbols on the obverse side) to be valid throughout the Eurozone.
+Prior to the launch of the euro, agreements were reached with Monaco, San Marino, and Vatican City by EU member states (Italy in the case of San Marino and Vatican City, and France in the case of Monaco) allowing them to use the euro and mint a limited amount of euro coins (with their own national symbols on the obverse side) to be valid throughout the eurozone.
 However, they cannot print banknotes.
 All of these states had previously had monetary agreements to use yielded eurozone currencies.
 San Marino and Vatican City had their currencies pegged to the Italian lira (Vatican and Sammarinese lira) and Monaco used the Monegasque franc, which was pegged to the French franc.
 Between 2010 and 2012, new agreements between the EU and Monaco, San Marino, and the Vatican City came into force.

 A similar agreement was negotiated with Andorra and came into force on 1 April 2012.
 Andorra did not previously have an official currency.
-Prior to 2002, it used both the French franc and Spanish peseta as de facto legal tender currencies, though they never had an official monetary arrangement with either country, and switched to the euro (without any monetary agreement) when it was introduced on 1 January 2002.
+Prior to 1999, it used both the French franc and Spanish peseta as de facto legal tender currencies, though they never had an official monetary arrangement with either country, and switched to the euro (without any monetary agreement) when it was introduced on 1 January 2002.
 After years of negotiations, partially over concerns with banking secrecy, the EU and Andorra signed a monetary agreement on 30 June 2011 which made the euro the official currency in Andorra and allowed them to mint their own euro coins as early as 1 July 2013, provided they comply with the agreement's terms.
 However, the first Andorran euro coins did not enter into circulation until January 2015.